meridious3/project3/README.md

 project3
 ========

-A simple game in HTML5 &amp; JS.
+A simple game in HTML5 &amp; JS!